tecnico-sec/Firewall/README.md

 At this point you should not be able to open a telnet connection to VM2 from VM4.

-Delete all existing rules.
+Delete all existing rules:
 ```bash
 $ sudo ufw reset
 $ sudo ufw enable
 ```
 ### 3.2 Redirect connections

-The previous exercises used rules for INCOMING packets.
+The previous exercises used rules for incoming packets.

 Let's look at how to perform NAT operations with UFW.
-For UFW on Ubuntu, the folder /etc/ufw contains UFW's configuration files.
 Let's experiment with rerouting telnet traffic <?from VM2 to VM3 ?>.
 Edit /etc/ufw/before.rules as root and add the following at the beggining of the file (23 is the telnet port):

 ```bash